massdriver-cloud/docs/docs/bundles/10-localstack.md

 ## Note on connections

-In order for your connections to be set up the same way they would normally you should still download and AWS IAM artifact from massdriver and place the details in the `aws_authentication` portion of your `_connections.auto.tfvars.json` file.
+In order for your connections to be set up the same way they would normally, you should still download an AWS IAM artifact from Massdriver and place the details in the `aws_authentication` portion of your `_connections.auto.tfvars.json` file.
 These credentials will essentially be ignored while using local stack.